 Colombia is one of the 17 megadiverse countries in the world and ranked number 2 after Brazil.
 Accordingly, one finds here a lot of nature, an incredible variety of habitats, different altitudes and of course an incredible variety of flora and fauna.
 In addition, Colombia also has an extremely diverse culture, which is related to the history of the country.
 Colombia is a melting pot of indigenous peoples, Spanish immigrants and slaves imported from Africa.
 That means we have different cultures within the country.
 Only the indigenous tribes speak more than 80 different languages and are in part not related to each other.

 You can find mountains, rivers, 2 coasts – one to the Pacific and one to the Atlantic, Amazon, volcanoes, prairie steppe, megacities and much more.
 In this already huge selection of course the number of offered tourist activities is huge.
 These range from piranha fishing, safari, adventure rafting and river rafting, to whale watching, road cycling camps to horseback riding, cultural and architectural tourism and scientific exploration.
+Incidentally, I offer golf trips in Colombia, the country can simply be described as a golfers paradise.

 So, if somebody asks me what should he visit and see in his 2-week Colombia vacation, I cannot give a general answer.
 First, I need to know what interests the traveler has in order to narrow down the possible activities and destinations.
 Incidentally, Colombia has the size of Texas and California combined.